5 Things I Learned Deep Sea Fishing in Orange Beach

 If you are new to deep sea fishing, like I was, a great crew will not only tell you, but teach you how to fish.
 When they do THAT, you become hooked and want to go back out again and again.

 2. Red snapper are easy to catch and release.
 Red snapper are abundant in the waters off Orange Beach.
-On a six-hour charter, it’s not uncommon for everyone aboard to catch snapper larger than 20” long.
+On our six-hour charter, it wasn't uncommon for everyone aboard to catch snapper larger than 20” long.
 On our trip, you simply had to set the hook down and we’d catch one, if not two at a time.

 High red snapper numbers are due in part to artificial reefs just off the coast.
 Unfortunately, federal mandates restrict the red snapper season, which may attribute to the larger fish.
 When you catch one outside of that season, you’ll feel the joy of catch and release.